-Foreign Currency VaR Modeling.
-As part of its risk management activities, Northern Trust measures daily the risk of loss associated with all non-U.S. currency positions using a VaR model.
+Foreign Exchange VaR Modeling.
+As part of its risk management activities, Northern Trust measures daily the risk of loss associated with all non-U.S. currency positions using a VaR model and applying the historical simulation methodology.
 This statistical model provides estimates, based on a variety of high confidence levels, of the potential loss in value that might be incurred if an adverse shift in non-U.S. currency exchange rates were to occur over a small number of days.
-The model, which is based on a variance/covariance methodology and daily historical data over at least the past year, incorporates non-U.S. currency and interest rate volatilities and correlations in price movement among the currencies.
+The model incorporates foreign exchange and interest rate price movements among the currencies based on daily historical data over at least the past year.

-The FX VaR measures are computed in a vended software application which reads foreign currency positions directly from Northern Trust's trading systems each day.
-Data vendors provide foreign currency rates and interest rates for all currencies.
+The FX VaR measures are computed in a vended software application which reads foreign exchange positions directly from Northern Trust's trading systems each day.
+Data vendors provide foreign exchange rates and interest rates for all currencies.
 The Corporate Market Risk unit monitors on a daily basis VaR model inputs and outputs for reasonableness.

 VaR Variations.
 Management monitors several variations of the FX VaR measures to meet specific regulatory and internal management needs.
-Variations include different methodologies (variance-covariance, historical, and Monte Carlo), equally-weighted and exponentially-weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.97%, and look back periods of one year and four years.
+Variations include different methodologies (historical, variance-covariance, and Monte Carlo), equally-weighted and exponentially-weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.95%, and look back periods of one year and four years.
 Those alternative measures provide management a rich array of alternative risk metrics, offering corroborating measures and useful perspectives on the bank's market risks.